arxignis/moat/README.md

 - **Flexible expressions** - Use wirefilter expressions for complex filtering rules
 - **HTTP field matching** - Filter based on request method, path, headers, and more
 - **Content scanning triggers** - Define when to scan content based on request characteristics
-- **WAF integration** - Wirefilter expressions are fetched from Arxignis API for centralized management
+- **WAF integration** - Wirefilter expressions are fetched from Gen0Sec API for centralized management
 - **Action support** - Configure actions (allow, block, challenge) based on expression matches

 ### ⚠️ Degraded Features When Access Logs Disabled